Dudoleitor/Dudoleitor/README.md

-## Hi there 👋
+# Hi there 👋

-# Welcome to My GitHub Profile
+## Welcome to my GitHub Profile

-Hello!
 I'm a Computer Science and Engineering student currently pursuing a double degree program with Politecnico di Milano and the University of Illinois at Chicago.
+My main interests and research areas are **cybersecurity** and **operating systems**. \
-Below are some of the projects I've worked on.
+Here are some of the projects I've worked on.

 ---